mwotton/Hubris/README.markdown

 # Hubris

+## ON HIATUS/ABANDONED

+I work mostly with Haskell now, so the utility of calling Haskell from Ruby is not very high.
+If you're interested in maintaining it, drop me a line - it should actually be a lot easier to operationalise it now, given cabal sandboxes, but I don't have the time.

 ## Description

 Hubris is a bridge between Ruby and Haskell, between love and bondage, between slothful indolence and raw, blazing speed.
 Hubris will wash your car, lie to your boss, and salvage your love life.
 If you are very, very lucky, it might also let you get some functional goodness into your ruby programs through the back door.

 I probably don't have to say this, but patches are very much